Vision-Live/bdsi.utwente.nl/_blogs/2022-10-21-Global Emotions during the Corona Pandemic.md

 In Fig.1 we show an interactive plot of the sample of tweets from March.

 ## Enjoy exploring data
-If you are interested in any part of the process or need further information on data scraping, model training or visualization, please contact us at bdsi@utwente.nl
+If you are interested in any part of the process or need further information on data scraping, model training or visualization, please contact us at {{ site.data.contact.email }}

 The project was done for a presentation of BDSi.
 You can find the Prezi-presentation of the project [here](https://prezi.com/p/o9bpnhhtxkzq/data-science/)